Medical rehabilitation in natural disasters: a systematic review

 An evidence-based overview for effectiveness of medical rehabilitation intervention in natural disaster survivors and the outcomes affected, with existing gaps in the literature, was undertaken.
 Ten studies (2 randomised controlled trials, 8 observational studies) investigated a variety of medical rehabilitation interventions for natural disaster survivors to evaluate ‘best’ evidence to date.
 The interventions ranged from comprehensive multidisciplinary rehabilitation to community educational programs.
 The studies scored low on quality assessment due to methodological limitations.
 More methodologically robust studies are required to build evidence for rehabilitation programs, cost-effectiveness and outcome measurement in such settings.

-Adults, Both sexes, Child health, Children, Cyclone, Disability, Drought, Early Recovery, Earthquake, Extreme temperatures, Fire, Flash flood/Flood, Health, Heavy rain, Injuries (all), Landslide/mudslide, Mental health, Orthopedic injuries, Other injuries, Snowfall/snow avalanche, Storm/storm surge, Tornado, Tsunami, Violent wind, Volcano
+Adults, Both sexes (for groups of both male and female persons), Child health, Children, Cyclone/Hurricane/Typhoon, Disability, Drought, Early Recovery, Earthquake, Extreme temperatures, Fire, Flash flood/Flood, Health, Heavy rain, Injuries (all), Landslide/mudslide, Mental health, Orthopedic injuries, Other injuries, Snowfall/snow avalanche, Storm/storm surge, Tornado, Tsunami, Violent wind, Volcano